javelit/jeamlit-example-embedded-maven/README.md

-# jeamlit-example-embedded-maven
+# javelit-example-embedded-maven
-Example Jeamlit app that you can fork.
+Example Javelit app that you can fork.
 **Maven setup with embedded server.**

 The key file to look at are [App.java](src/main/java/App.java), [Launcher.java](src/main/java/Launcher.java) and the [pom](pom.xml).
-More details about this example project are available in the [documentation](https://docs.jeamlit.io/get-started/installation/embedded-vanilla).
+More details about this example project are available in the [documentation](https://docs.javelit.io/get-started/installation/embedded-vanilla).

 ## Requirements